rynecarbone/Thesis_lvJ/README.md

-# Thesis_lvJ
-A search for new diboson resonances in the boosted semi-leptonic final state at √s = 13 TeV with the ATLAS detector
+# A search for new diboson resonances in the boosted semi-leptonic final state at √s = 13 TeV with the ATLAS detector

 A search is presented for new resonances decaying to a pair of boosted Standard Model bosons, WV, where the W boson decays leptonically (W → lν, with l = e, μ) and the other